mtalharana/first_app/README.md

-My First Flutter Project

-Project Name:
-My First Flutter Project
+# My First Flutter Project

-Project Description:
 First App was implemented after the complete flutter setup.
 Running the first app was the final outcome of the hectic installation processes.
 The first app contains just some basic predefined code with little modification.

 Code: